-The next gift king Rudrāyaṇa sends is a jewelled cuirass that had various protective qualities.
-King Bimbisāra asks his experts to assess the worth, but they found each of the jewels on it to be priceless.
+The next gift king Rudrāyaṇa sent was a jewelled cuirass that had various protective qualities.
+King Bimbisāra asked his experts to assess the worth, but they found each of the jewels on it to be priceless.

 King Bimbisāra sits with his consorts on the right.
 Five nobles sit directly in front of him, and there are merchants sitting under the trees behind who pass the body armour to the nobles for the king.